9 Fixed Mindset VS Growth Mindset Real-World Examples

 2. Feedback

-Remember that those with a fixed mindset prefer to stick to tasks that they know so they can avoid the potential to make a mistake.
+Remember that those with a fixed mindset prefer to stick to tasks they know to avoid the potential to make a mistake.

-This also means that they aren’t often eager to open themselves up to other people’s opinions about their work because when people with a fixed mindset are criticized, they view it as being a reflection of their character, and are likely to become defensive.
+This also means that they aren’t often eager to open themselves up to other people’s opinions about their work because when people with a fixed mindset are criticized, they view it as a reflection of their character and are likely to become defensive.

-In fact, they will seek out feedback in order to identify any room for improvement, gap in knowledge, or absence of a skill because people with a growth mindset don’t see these things as being set in stone, they see them as being workable.
+In fact, they will seek feedback to identify any room for improvement, gap in knowledge, or absence of a skill because people with a growth mindset don’t see these things as being set in stone; they see them as being workable.

 With a growth mindset, you want to hear any and all points of view about your work because it could lead to a “lightbulb” moment when you can make personal progress in some way.

-For example, you go into a team meeting for a project that you’ve been working on and one of your teammates comments that your portion of the project needs some work–it’s too short and it doesn’t blend in well with everyone else’s efforts.
+For example, you go into a team meeting for a project that you’ve been working on, and one of your teammates comments that your portion of the project needs some work—it’s too short and doesn’t blend in well with everyone else’s efforts.

 Let’s look at how you may respond to this, depending on your mindset.